drmikecrowe/nestjs-grammy/README.md

 - Grammy plugins and custom plugins support.
 - Ability to run multiple bots simultaneously.
 - Full support of NestJS guards, interceptors, filters and pipes!

+## ⚠️ ALPHA STATUS

+To test out this repo, the following process is recommended until released:

+- Clone the repo
+- Run nx g @nrwl/nest:app mytestapp
+- Run nx run mytestapp:serve to run your app (or use the Nx Console from VS Code).

+Reference `nestjs-grammy` normally, and it will pull in the source code from the package.

+The `packages/sample-echo-bot` is fully functioning and can be run with a bot token set in the environment

 ## Installation